-Enrolling in One or a Few Courses at NHTI Is Easy
+Enroll in Courses at NHTI

 Many students begin their studies at NHTI as non-matriculated students taking just one course.
 It is a good way to see if you’re interested in a particular field, or you may just need a course or two to transfer to another college.
 Go ahead and give it a try!

 You do not have to apply for admissions to NHTI to take a one or a few courses.

 To see what courses are currently being offered at NHTI, check out the courses page.
 Each term offers a variety of courses (including traditional, remote, hybrid, and online) in both 8-week and 16-week formats happening throughout the day and evening hours.

 There are three different ways to register for single courses: